 - Order of Names - For heterosexual couples, the bride traditionally goes first, then the groom

 - Order of Parent's Names - If you're including parents, then make sure their names are in the same order as the couple being married (i.e. if your name is coming first on the invite, then your parent's names will come before your partner's parents).

 - Proper Spacing Between Words -accidental double spaces or no space at all can be distracting

 - Proper Line Breaks - make sure each line breaks at a place that makes sense

 - Formatting - Make sure all the text is not too close or overlapping any of the design elements - or too close to the edges

-- Readability – Are all the fonts legible and not too small or too large (sometimes it’s better to spring for two information cards rather than jam everything onto one)
+- Readability - Are all the fonts legible?
+Not too small or too large?
+(Sometimes it's better to spring for two information cards rather than jam everything onto one)

-- Consistently Written Times (i.e. 1pm, 5.00 pm, 2 in the afternoon – doesn’t matter how you choose to do it, as long as you pick one way and stick with it)
+- Consistently Written Times (i.e. 1pm, 5.00 pm, two in the afternoon - doesn't matter how you choose to do it, as long as you pick one way and stick with it)

 - Consistently Formatted Numbers (if you're going to spell out the date in numbers, all numbers on the main invitation should be spelt out)

 No one knows your wedding plans quite like you do, so don't skip checking anything on this list!